Zjut-MultimediaPlus/MMSTN/README.md

 ## Note
+Tropical cyclone prediction is a very difficult task.
+CMA dataset is not enough to train a perfect model to execute this task.
+MMSTN is a trivial but interesting attempt (cone of probability) for TC prediction.
+In order to make a better prediction of TC, expanding the training data with more information, including satellite cloud images, radar data, etc, maybe a good solution.
+Although, it also has its limitation.
+The data misalignment, the shortage of data with more information (only after the 2010s), and others are very tough difficulties and need us to tackle.
+If you have any advice or any questions, welcome to talk with me.

 Our codes were modified from the implementation of ["Social GAN: Socially Acceptable Trajectories with Generative Adversarial Networks"](https://github.com/agrimgupta92/sgan).
 Please cite the two papers (SGAN and MMSTN) when you use the codes.
 ## Citing SGAN & MMSTN
 ```